Leen-Jabban/TIS_Comfort/README.md

 ## Instructions
 The steps below provide an overview of how the code works.
+Please note that the paths will need to be changed to where you would like the model and/or results to be saved.
+The code has been commented to highlight where the path needs changing.

 ### 1. Create a new project